Attribute or parameter properties

 Scheduling (poll time)

-Specifies how frequently the parameter will run and collect data (polling cycle); this is not applicable to consumer parameters.
+Specifies how frequently the parameter will run and collect data (polling cycle); this property is not applicable to consumer parameters.

 Active at installation